bitcraze/bitcraze-website/src/getting_started/crazyflie-2.md

 Place the battery between the headers inserted into the expansion connector and insert the battery holder board onto the headers.
 Watch out for the pins that can be a bit sharp when inserting it.
-The friction should hold the battery in place so tighten it until it does.</p><p>Now connect the battery and you are finished with the assembly.
+The friction should hold the battery in place so tighten it until it does.

+Now connect the battery
+and you are finished with the assembly.
 The battery wires can preferably be bent and placed underneath the PCB to be out of the way.
 {% vine OrLAtap1mzr %}